Comfortable and Furious

 Given that most Hollywood horror remakes are such brazen hack jobs, it is a pleasant surprise that Frank Khalfoun’s Maniac proves itself as a decent work against every reasonable expectation.
 This may be an accidental result of the brains behind it coming from France, and of course the final and not-so-accidental outcome has been a limited and dismal theatrical release in the U.S. That’s too bad, as this is a worthy update and retelling of William Lustig’s sleazy classic (and it is a classic) about the adventures of some dude with a penchant for scalping women and chaining himself to mannequins.

-The remake omits the notorious shotgun killing (the scene that allegedly prompted an appalled Gene Siskel to get up and leave the theater), but that is an understandable elision, plot-wise, as the only purpose of that sequence was tapping the still recent Son of Sam murders; and also because watching Tom Savini’s head blown off in blurry super slow-motion is one of those cinematic memories best left untouched.
+The remake omits the notorious shotgun killing (the scene that allegedly prompted an appalled Gene Siskel to get up and leave the theater), but that is an understandable elision, plot-wise, as the only purpose of that sequence was tapping the still recent Son of Sam murders; and also, because watching Tom Savini’s head blown off in blurry super slow-motion is one of those cinematic memories best left untouched.
 Trust the frogs to show some artistic respect.

 ManiacSCALP

-The story of the original film is transferred here from late 70s New York grime to a contemporary Los Angeles hipsterish milieus.
+The story of the original film is transferred here from late 70s New York grime to contemporary Los Angeles hipsterish milieus.
 Other than that, Khalfoun and the screenwriters have wisely retained the direct approach of the original, amounting to a bare succession of incidents.
 The outraged critical backlash that welcomed the 1980 Maniac, as well as the vile reputation that to this day still follows it, stemmed not so much from its (supposedly) exploitative leanings or its (admittedly) awesome displays of viscera, but from Lustig’s refusal to frame its disreputable kicks within the bullshit plot mechanics of a conventional slasher.

-Frank Zito, played by respected character actor of The godfather I & II fame Joe Spinell, was a bulgy guy that went out at night to murder whatever woman crossed his path, nailed her still bloody mane of hair to one of his mannequins, and spent the remainder of the night hugging it while addressing deranged tirades to a photograph of his deceased mother.
+Frank Zito, played by respected character actor of The Godfather I & II fame Joe Spinell, was a bulgy guy that went out at night to murder whatever woman crossed his path, nailed her still bloody mane of hair to one of his mannequins, and spent the remainder of the night hugging it while addressing deranged tirades to a photograph of his deceased mother.
 Nothing more, nothing less: a lot of stalking and grunting through trash-strewn alleys and vacated subway stations, nasty killings and hideous mutilations, and the sight of a pitiful and abhorrent failure man unraveling in the privacy of his garish lair.

 Among movie psychos, even after Henry: Portrait of a serial killer and Angst, Frank still seems uncomfortably close to the real deal… that is, if we choose to ignore the scene in which, after meeting and tracking down a beautiful fashion photographer, Frank suddenly dons a beige suit and an open-necked maroon shirt and proceeds to date her.
 It’s a subplot so preposterous as to threaten to sink the entire film, were it not so amusing to watch the pointless show of Spinell charming his way with a huckster’s confidence, completely out of character.
 This scenario is more comprehensible if we remember that Lustig’s previous filmography consisted in a couple of pornos.